datnguyen210/cs50_c/README.md

 index = 0.0588 * L - 0.296 * S - 15.8
 where L is the average number of letters per 100 words in the text, and S is the average number of sentences per 100 words in the text.

+# Prolem set 2 - Ceasar
+Supposedly, Caesar (yes, that Caesar) used to “encrypt” (i.e., conceal in a reversible way) confidential messages by shifting each letter therein by some number of places.
+For instance, he might write A as B, B as C, C as D, …, and, wrapping around alphabetically, Z as A. And so, to say HELLO to someone, Caesar might write IFMMP instead.
+Upon receiving such messages from Caesar, recipients would have to “decrypt” them by shifting letters in the opposite direction by the same number of places.